Kingdom of Kent

 Kent and Lefein remain bitter enemies and engaged in active warfare against each other.
 Lefein is willing to call a White Peace if Kent and the other nations of Aldi would recognize Batgroob as a legitimate ruler, while Kent refuses to negotiate any peace so long as Batgroob remains the ruler of Lefein.
 Peace at this time is impossible between the administrations of these nations.

 Altair and Kent retain relatively friendly relations.
-Altair had joined the Onrac alliance with the remnants of Melmond after the collapse of Lefein to the Al-Terran empire.
+Altair had joined the Onrac alliance with the remnants of Melmond after the collapse of Lefein to the Palacardian Empire.
 Although their contribution to the war against the Black Dragons was meager, their location near Lefein helped give Onrac troops a location to recover and resupply close to the front lines.
 Today, Altair has a more neutral opinion of Lefein, but retains its friendly attitude towards Kent.

 Kent and Jeuno had at one time been close allies in the Black Dragon Rebellion, and even for a portion of the Great War.
 Recently Jeuno has tried to roll back their relationship with Kent, declaring itself as neutral in the conflict and trying to facilitate peace talks between the two nations.
 The leadership of Kent and the leadership of Jeuno remain on friendly terms despite their pledge of neutrality.